mem-courses/discrete-mathmatics/homework/week9.typ

 	The answer is $2^10-1=1023$.
 ]

-= Sec.
-8.6 Applications of Inclusion-Exclusion
+= 8.6 Applications of Inclusion-Exclusion

 #hw("6")[
 	An integer is called squarefree if it is not divisible by the square of a positive integer greater than 1.
 Find the number of squarefree positive integers less than 100.